ambareesha7/elixir-learning-resources/README.md

 ### Intention of this repo is to collect all the publicly available learning resounces
 only freely available content, no paid content or courses adding here

-there are lot of learning resources and blogs are available but they sccattered across,
+there are lot of learning resources and blogs are available but they sccattered across, so pooling them here

 #### Contributions are highly welcome, please add more and more resources here